 No specific laws identified for this ruling.

-The Board of Trustees appealed an arbitrator's decision to reinstate a terminated police officer, but the appellate court affirmed the arbitration award, finding the arbitrator did not exceed her authority and that the reinstatement order did not violate public policy.
+The appellate court affirmed the trial court's denial of the employer's application to vacate an arbitrator's award that reinstated a terminated police officer, finding the arbitrator did not exceed her authority under the collective bargaining agreement and that the reinstatement did not violate public policy.

 Appellant, a public employer, appeals from the trial court's denial of an application to vacate an arbitration award that sustained a grievance regarding a union member's employment termination.
 The arbitrator's interpretation of the relevant provision of the collective bargaining agreement was necessary to determine whether the termination was for just cause.
 Thus, the arbitrator did not exceed her authority by engaging in the contractual interpretation.
 Further, the arbitrator's factual conclusions were not a basis upon which the award could be vacated.
 Finally, the arbitration decision did not violate public policy.
 Judgment affirmed.